Tuesday, September 10, 2024

 END OF THE JOURNEY

 Tonight is our last night on the road with the Taylors.
-Tomorrow morning we will split up and set out for home.
+Tomorrow morning, we will split up and set out for home.
 It’s been an incredible journey.
 The whole summer spent on the road traveling together and exploring Canada and Alaska.
-Incredible sights and interesting places like no where we have ever been before.
-Luckily I have recorded everything here in my blog and we can look back and remember each day of our wonderful journey.
+Incredible sights and interesting places like nowhere we have ever been before.
+Luckily, I have recorded everything here in my blog and we can look back and remember each day of our wonderful journey.

 Celebration tonight with a dinner at Harris Ranch and reminiscing about our amazing summer.